garethtdavies/docker-masterclass/README.md

 available *at the point when the directive is executed* inside the image, it's used to do things like install useful libraries and packages.
-For example, suppose we're using a Debian Buster base image, and we want to install the NodeJS package, we can use `RUN` to execute the `apt-get` binary to do this:
+For example, suppose we're using a Debian Buster base image, and we want to install the Node.js package, we can use `RUN` to execute the `apt-get` binary to do this:
 ```
 RUN apt-get update \
     && apt-get install -y nodejs